 Fashion was also at its most bold.

 I mean, high-waisted jeans, permed hair and leg warmers were just some of the styles that were popular in the 80s.
 In an age of excess, style reflected the zeitgeist perfectly.
 The 1980s left a fashion aftershock and parents were left cleaning up stuck-on bathroom hairspray for decades.
 It was worth it for big and bold curly hair, side ponies, man ponies, you name it—they needed extra hold aerosol hair spray.
 Second to the dues, attire was bright, flashy, and especially tight.
 Richard Simmons is proof of this—and no one has successfully expunged the memory of him vigorously “Sweating to the Oldies.”

 From your mother’s neon jazzercise clothes, to your little sister’s bright jelly shoes, dressing up in the ‘80s brought a wide range of styles.
-Some fell victim to parachute pants or the old clock around the neck, but a few items stood the test of time, and even more, are making their comeback in 2017.
+Some fell victim to parachute pants or the old clock around the neck, but a few items stood the test of time, and even more, are making their comeback in today’s decade.
 Scrolling through a typical hipster’s Instagram photos is like taking a joy ride back to the ‘80s, complete with slogan tees, fanny packs, washed jean jackets, and the man bun (which, thankfully, has replaced the man pony).

 So, what good came from the 1980’s fashion trends?
 While we may never revive some of the classic ‘80s hair, like perms, mullets, or the rat tail, anyone who’s been to an ‘80s themed party or ‘80s night at the dance club, knows the decade of wild fashion and dance music still has a stronghold in our culture and in our hearts.
 Plus, we always love the chance to wear a nice pair of high-waisted genuine snakeskin pants.
 We ranked the most memorable style choices that helped define the decade.
 These are The 80 Greatest ‘80s Fashion Trends.